 We offer our services on a fee basis.
-We charge a fixed fee for financial planning and investment consulting and a fee based upon assets under management for investment management and wealth management services.
-For project-based services one half of the fees are due upon engaging us while the remainder is due upon delivery of the services.
+We charge a fee based upon assets under management for investment management and wealth management services.
 For ongoing services, the annual fee is prorated and charged quarterly.

 In addition to the advisory fees paid to us, you also incur certain charges imposed by other third parties, such as broker-dealers, custodians, etc. These additional charges include securities brokerage commissions, transaction fees, custodial fees, fees attributable to alternative assets, reporting charges, fees charged by the Independent Managers, margin and other borrowing costs, charges imposed directly by a mutual fund or ETF in a client's account, as disclosed in the fund's prospectus (e.g., fund management fees and other fund expenses), deferred sales charges, odd-lot differentials, transfer taxes, wire transfer and electronic fund fees, and other fees and taxes on brokerage accounts and securities transactions